mailvelope/keyserver/README.md

 ## Standardization and (De)centralization

-The idea is that an identity provider such as an email provider can host their own key directory under a common `openpgpkeys` subdomain.
-An OpenPGP supporting user agent should attempt to lookup keys under the user's domain e.g. `https://openpgpkeys.example.com` for `user@example.com` first.
+The idea is that an identity provider such as an email provider can host their own key directory under a common `openpgpkey` subdomain.
+An OpenPGP supporting user agent should attempt to lookup keys under the user's domain e.g. `https://openpgpkey.example.com` for `user@example.com` first.
 User agents can host their own fallback key server as well, in case a mail provider does not provide its own key directory.

 # Demo